wh0sumit/wh0sumit/readme.md

 ### Projects

-- **Invoicetor** [(Invoicetor)](https://www.github.com/DunoLabs/Invoicetor) - Invoicetor is a platform where business holders can create invoice for their businesses.
+- **Invoicetor** [(Invoicetor)](https://www.github.com/DunoLabs/Invoicetor) - Invoicetor is a platform where people can create invoice for their businesses.
 It's a invoice generator, with a simple UI, and a lots of features.

 - **Syndicate** Syndicate is a platform where business holders can showcase their business in no time.
 It's a website builder where any business holder can create their website through Syndicate.